311Volt/rsww/architecture.md

   - stores relatively recent information about offers
   - is able to quickly provide a filtered list of offers

 ## 2.5.
-World
+Hotel
-  - database: MongoDB?
+  - database: MongoDB
-  - listens to (& may generate) seat/room booking events
+  - listens to (& may generate) room booking events
-  - maintains information about available hotel rooms & plane seats
+  - maintains information about available hotel rooms
   - notifies any external services about changed availability status
     - e.g. "hotel LCA20064 will have no vacancy from 18.06 until 21.06" is
       an event that Tour Operator may subscribe to, which may invalidate an offer

 ## 2.6.
+Flight
+  - database: MongoDB
+  - listens to (& may generate) flight seat booking events
+  - maintains information about available plane seats
+  - notifies any external services about changed availability status

+## 2.7.
 Saga Orchestrator
   - orchestrates Sagas. more in [3.
 Saga descriptions](#3-saga-descriptions-1)

+## 2.8.
+Payment
+  - Payment simulation.
+In response to a Pay command, sends back either:
+    - Payment confirmation
+    - Payment failure

 # 3. Saga descriptions

 ## 3.1.
 Booking an offer
   1. [Agency] Create `OfferBooking` and init status to "waiting" (rollback: don't delete, set status to "error")
-  2. [World] Try to book airplane seats
+  2. [Flight] Try to book airplane seats
-  3. [World] Try to book hotel rooms
+  3. [Hotel] Try to book hotel rooms
   4. [Tour Operator] Acknowledge offer sale
   5. [Agency] Update status to "booked" and wait 1 minute for payment confirmation
   6. [Agency] Update status to "done"